Herzing College Skilled Trades

 - Confined Spaces Hazard Awareness

 There is steady demand for electrician apprentices and licensed electricians across Ontario.
-The healthy construction industry is creating jobs for electricians, for both residential and commercial projects.

 Job Options for Electrician Pre-apprenticeship Program Graduates